alienlaboratories/orbital/README.md

 - Multi-dimensional Graph Database with GraphQL API.
 - Implemented as Lambda service.
 - DynamoDB backend + Elasticsearch backend (or other tech?)
-- Command line interface (using Lokka for GraphQL queries).
+- Command line interface (GraphQL queries).
 - Extensible service registry (implemented as Lambda service).
 - Users able to deploy service agents as Lambda services, and then register these services with the database (via CLI).
 - Third-party services are triggered by database mutations; services can query and mutate the graph.